jimyhuang/twlandsat/README.md

 硬體需求
 --------------------
-- RAM: 8GB
+- RAM: 2GB
 - Harddisk: at least 10 GB.
-Will generate 2.5 GB per landsat image
+Will generate 2.5 GB per landsat image, will delete after upload
 - CPU: Multi-core will save you a lot of time.
+- Network: Stable network for downloading and uploading.
+512KB stream will takes 30-50 mins for 1gb upload.

 MAC安裝與使用
 ----------